HR

-In light of the revenue losses caused by the coronavirus pandemic, your business may need to conduct layoffs, furlough or pay cuts.
+In light of the revenue losses caused by the coronavirus pandemic, your business may need to conduct layoffs, furloughs, or pay cuts.
+This guide will help you navigate the layoff process while supporting your team and maintaining compliance with employment regulations.

-We prepared this short guide to help small business leaders with some guidance and best practices for managing and leading their companies through cutbacks.
+We prepared this help guide to assist small business leaders with practical steps, best practices, and specific guidelines for managing and leading their companies through these difficult changes.

-1) Decide on layoffs, furloughs & pay reductions
+1) Decide on employee layoffs, furloughs & pay reductions

-Probably the hardest part, deciding on how you want to reduce payroll costs.
+This is probably the hardest part, deciding how you want to reduce payroll costs to meet urgent business needs.

-Pay reductions are typically the least attractive option because they directly impact every remaining employee (presumably your top performers), and even the biggest team players will lose patience for a pay reduction lasting beyond a few weeks.
+Paycheck reductions are typically the least attractive option because they directly affect every remaining employee (presumably your top performers).
+While some employees often accept temporary cuts, even the most loyal team members will lose patience with a pay reduction lasting beyond a few weeks.

 If you opt for pay reductions, be sure to apply them from the top down.
-Be sure to review ALL decisions with HR to ensure compliance with federal, state & local employment laws.
+Review every decision with HR professionals to ensure compliance with federal, local, and state laws, including any layoff notice requirement that requires employers to provide written notice under the WARN Act or similar regulations.

 3) Severance pay and COBRA